NCAR/esds/posts/2021/oop-tutorial.md

 - Activate your environment in the terminal with `conda activate pg2oop`.

-- Test your installation by launching JupyterLab with `jupyter lab`.
+- Launch the tutorial with JupyterLab by typing `jupyter lab` and then clicking on the `index.ipynb` file in Jupyter Lab's file browser.

 ## Sign Up